zefirka/reduxto/README.md

 In this case appears a neccessary for a lot of similiar actions over store.
 It's mostly about CRUD operations.

-So we've decided that we can optimize reducer creation with reducto.
+So we've decided that we can optimize reducer creation with reduxto.

 ## Documentation